Let’s clear something up right away — I’m Australian, not American.

 Hungary

 Living in Budapest for two years was, without question, the best and most transformative two years of my life.
-Budapest offers the perfect mix for American expats.
+Budapest offers the perfect mix for American expats in Europe.
 It’s off the beaten path in so many ways without entirely overwhelming you with culture shock.

 Living there isn’t exactly “easy,” but the small challenges that accompany its inevitable challenges, difficult language, and pervasive cultural disparities make expat experiences much more rewarding to me.